 3. Morale Hazard

-It indicates an insured person’s attitude towards his/her belongings.
+It indicates an insured person’s attitude towards their belongings.
 Morale Hazard is the carelessness of a person, which occur due to the presence of insurance.

 Risk is the probability of harms that hazards could cause if not checked.
-In other words, it is the possibility of a person being injured or receiving an adverse health effect due to the hazards.
+In case of a person, it is the possibility of them being injured or receiving an adverse health effect due to the hazards.

 It is essential to know when we need to perform a risk assessment.
 There are two aspects of risks: the probability of harm occurring and the severity of the damage.
 Therefore, we can say that the risk is the result of the probability of an event and its severity.